linghuiluo/linghuiluo.github.io/README.md

 &#x2709; linghui[at]outlook.de

 ## Life Outside of Work
-Together with her husband Linghui keeps three beloved pets: a dog (Java), a cat (Alan) and a black cat (Hacker).
+Together with her husband Linghui keeps three beloved pets: a dog, a cat and a black cat.
 She loves to spend her time with her pets and do sports such as bouldering and swimming (before COVID-19).
 She also enjoys music and plays the cello.